 Many new nonprofits (and established nonprofits that have never written grants) are confused about what is involved in grant writing — what the grant writing process is.
 There are a few basic steps of the grant writing process you should know: grant prospect research, first contact, research and discussion, write and submit, and follow up.

 As professional grant writers, our job involves leading our nonprofit clients through this process and ensuring the long-term success of the grant program.
-Here’s a very basic look at the steps involved in grant writing, from the perspective of a freelance grant writer and her client.
+Here’s a very basic look what is involved in grant writing, from the perspective of a professional grant writer.

-- First contact: If a foundation publishes their phone number or email address, we’ll contact them to make sure your nonprofit is a good fit and to clarify any questions we have.
+Next, we reach out to foundations that publish their phone number or email address.
+We discuss whether your nonprofit is a good fit with the grantmaker and clarify any questions we have.
 Some foundations specifically say, “Don’t contact us,” so of course we’ll honor that request when necessary.

-- Research and discussion: This is the bulk of the work of a grant writer.
+This is the bulk of the work of a grant writer when it comes to basic steps of the grant writing process.
 We’ll interview the key people involved in the project.
 We’ll ask lots of questions to gain a full understanding of the project, and we’ll do some research about the problem(s) the project solves.

-- Write and submit: Once we have all the details, we’ll put together the application material the foundation requests.
-This may be a short letter, an online application, a five-page narrative, etc. It’s important that our client reads over this product when we’re finished, makes any changes, and approves it before submission.
+Then, we’ll put together the application material the foundation requests.
+This may be a short letter, an online application, a five-page narrative, etc. We ask our clients to read over this product when we’re finished.
+They can then make changes and approve it before submission.